OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ### Recommended Use

+Apps are verified against MASVS L1 or L2 depending on business risk.
+L1 is applicable to all mobile apps, while L2 is generally recommended for apps that handle sensitive data and/or functionality.
+MASVS-R (or parts of it) can be applied *in addition* to proper security verification, to counter specific threats, such as repackaging or extraction of sensitive data.

+In summary, The following verification modes are available:

+- MASVS L1
+- MASVS L1+R
+- MASVS L2
+- MASVS L2+R

+The different combinations reflect different grades of security and resiliency.
+The goal is to allow for flexibility: For example, a mobile game might not warrant adding MASVS-L2 measures such as 2FA for usability reasons, but have a strong business need for tampering prevention.

 Different threats have different motivations.
 Some industries have unique information and technology assets and domain specific regulatory compliance requirements.
 Below we provide industry-specific guidance regarding recommended MASVS levels.
-Although some unique criteria and some differences in threats exist for each industry, a common theme throughout all industry segments is that opportunistic attackers will look for any easily exploitable vulnerable applications, which is why **MASVS L1 is recommended for all applications regardless of industry.** L2 and higher are recommended where compromising an app grants access to highly sensitive data or functionality.
-The following tables shows how the levels are intended to be used.

 | Industry | Threat Profile | MASVS-L2 Recommendation | MASVS-R Recommendation |
 | --- | --- | --- | --- | --- |